KitoC/share-space/README.md

 1. Clone the repo then change into the directory.
 2. Run **bundle install** in terminal.
    - If you are using windows, run **gem uninstall bcrypt** in CLI and select option 2 (To Uninstall ...x86-mingw32)
-3. Run **rails db:migrate** in terminal.
+3. Run **rails db:create**(To build the database.) **rails db:migrate**(TO generate the tables) in terminal.
+4. Run **db:seed** to populate the website.
-4. Create a .env file in the root of the directory, then add your own ENV variables :
+5. Create a .env file in the root of the directory, then add your own ENV variables :
    - `STRIPE_PUBLISHABLE_KEY=XXXX`
    - `STRIPE_SECRET_KEY=XXXX`
    - `POSTGRES_PASSWORD=XXXX`
    - `MAILGUN_API_KEY=XXXX`
    - `MAILGUN_DOMAIN_KEY=XXXX`
+6. Launch the server, crack a beer while you are waiting for it to load and enjoy watching the $$$ roll in!

  -----------------------
  ## 3. Requirements